 Modeling is an inherently integrative activity, synthesizing the understanding of the complex Earth system gained from scientific principles, experimentation, and measurement.
 Earth system modeling brings together researchers from many different disciplines, and using models to support decision making brings scientists and stakeholders into close collaboration.

-To learn more about modeling of climate and global change, explore the resources in the right sidebar.
+To learn more about modeling of climate and global change, explore the resources in the sidebar.